NateEag/how-i-code/content/no-hypotheticals.rst

 ========================

 :category: meta
-:summary: Refuse to solve hypothetical problems.
+:summary: Do not solve hypothetical problems.
 :date: 2013-01-01

 A programmer makes software to help real people solve actual problems.